-- 2.34 Paragraph 47 of the NPPF expects local planning authorities to identify a supply of specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15.
-Sites that were identified as developable were those considered to be: - In a suitable location for housing development; - A reasonable prospect that the site is available; and; - Viable to be developed at the point envisaged - 2.35 The housing sites identified as developable form the basis of the 6-10 and 11-13 year housing land supply calculated for the remainder of the plan period.
+2.34 Paragraph 67 of the NPPF (2019) expects Local Planning Authorities to identify a supply of specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15.
+Annex 2: Glossary of the

+NPPF (2019) states that for sites to be considered as developable, they should be in a suitable location with a reasonable prospect that they will be available and could be viably developed at the point envisaged.

+2.35 The housing sites identified as developable form the basis of the 6-10 and 11-15 year housing land supply calculated for the remainder of the plan period.
 As it is necessary to make an appropriate assumption regarding the build out rate of sites some of the development capacity of the sites which were identified as developable will form part of a surplus to plan supply.
-Further explanation of the Richmondshire plan area developable 6-10 and 11-13 year housing land supply and its calculation is provided in the findings section.
+Further explanation of the Richmondshire plan area developable 6-10 and 11-15 year housing land supply and its calculation is provided in the findings section.